 LACK OF PROGRESS

-If a student does not have a passing grade of 60% or higher he/she must:
+If a student does not have a passing grade of 60% or higher, following the mid-term test, he/she should:

-Meet with the course instructor (Academic Advisor) to discuss strategies for improvement
+Conference with the course instructor (Academic Advisor) to discuss strategies for improvement

-Make an appointment for a make-up test/tests within 2 weeks of any test failure (if applicable)

-If a student does not earn a passing final grade he/she must:
+If a student does not earn a passing final grade (at least 60%) at the end of a course, he/she must:

 Repeat the level if it is offered in the next available session.
 This may only occur one time within the academic program.